ihatesudo/stoplight.io/netlify/case-studies/mediamath-testimonial-stoplight.md

         team to develop a compliant API with minimal difficulty.
 Other tools don't provide the same details, guard rails, and error validation that Stoplight provides.
-      role: Director of API Services
+      role: Director of Engineering and API Services
 actionBar:
   ctas: []
   enabled: false
 meta:
   description: >-
-    Felix Sargent, Director of API Services at MediaMath, explains how they used Stoplight to save time, reduce support questions, and speak with a unified voice in their API documentation.
+    Felix Sargent, Director of Engineering and API Services at MediaMath, explains how they used Stoplight to save time, reduce support questions, and speak with a unified voice in their API documentation.
   favicon: /images/mark_light_bg.png
   robots: 'index, follow'
   title: MediaMath Testimonial | Stoplight
   image: /images/documentation-team.jpg
   twitter:
     description: >-
-      Felix Sargent, Director of API Services at MediaMath, explains how they used Stoplight to save time, reduce support questions, and speak with a unified voice in their API documentation.
+      Felix Sargent, Director of Engineering and API Services at MediaMath, explains how they used Stoplight to save time, reduce support questions, and speak with a unified voice in their API documentation.
     title: MediaMath Testimonial | Stoplight
     username: '@stoplightio'
 ---